 - Any potential conflicts of interest for the sponsor.

 The important point is that legal disclaimers are the fine print in the transaction and they should be read carefully.
-Although they can be lengthy and presented in legalese, they present a very clear disclosure to investors that the investment involves a high degree of risk and that they could lose some or all of their investment capital.
+Although they can be lengthy and presented in legalese, legal disclaimers present a very clear disclosure to investors that the investment involves a high degree of risk and that they could lose some or all of their investment capital.

 - Market risk that rental rates and/or cap rates may change, impacting the value of the property.